 X-rays reveal pleural effusions and pleural tumors in some cases.

 CT scans provide more advanced images that often show evidence of asbestos exposure.

 PET scans can detect signs of cancerous spread to the lymph nodes.

 Other tests are needed to diagnose mesothelioma with a high level of confidence.
 One test is a thoracentesis, in which doctors insert a hollow needle into the lungs to collect pleural fluid.
 This test is used when patients exhibit pleural effusions.
 The sample undergoes cytology testing to look for cancer cells in lung fluid.

-Pathologists view fluid samples under a microscope to look for substances called biomarkers that indicate the presence of cancer.
+Pathologists view fluid samples under a microscope for substances called biomarkers that indicate the presence of cancer.
 A thoracentesis provides an accurate diagnosis in 80 percent of malignant pleural mesothelioma cases.

 Sometimes, however, a thoracentesis isn't enough, or there may be no pleural fluid to study.
 In these cases, doctors perform biopsies to collect pleural tissue samples.
 A thoracoscopic biopsy produces an accurate diagnosis in 98 percent of mesothelioma patients.